lbajolet/PEP8-examples/week2/correction/README.md

 ~~~

 Depending of the result of the operation, FLAGS will be accordingly set to `true` (`1`) or `false` (`0`)

+Once setted, flags will determine whether a jump is executed or not, you may use BR(L|G)(T|E) to jump somewhere in your program.

+Do be careful with branches however as CPr is not the only instruction to change flags's values.
+A LDr or any other instruction that messes with a register's value may change the flags.

 ## Loops